31 Aug CBD for Cats: What you need to know

 CBD and the other phytocannabinoids hold the key to the ECS as, like the body’s endocannabinoids, they can interact with the CB receptors.³

-Owners can use CBD for their cat for reasons such as pain and its anxiety quelling properties.⁴
+Owners can use CBD for their cat for conditions such as pain and anxiety.⁴

 TO REDUCE STRESS AND ANXIETY

 Cats may be sensitive, and like their canine counterparts, they can become anxious and jumpy around new people or situations.

 Changes in their food, home, and general surroundings can throw them off their typical form and increase their stress levels, which may then cause physical symptoms.

 Your cat can’t tell you they feel stressed, but owners may notice changes in their body language and behaviour.
 Physical signs of stress include dilated pupils, high blood pressure, heavier breathing, and an elevated heart rate.